 You need to have the knowledge and you need to empower your dog with this knowledge.
 The way you gain knowledge is by learning about the dog breed and the animal itself first.
 What does it take to live with an animal in a house?
 Is my dog panting because it’s happy or because it’s hot?
 Then you need to start figuring out how dogs learn and what you need to do to teach your dog.

 In order for you to have a good dog you need to be able to communicate with your dog and that happens by starting to build a trusting relationship with your dog.
-Then, you learn how to communicate with your dog using training which covers the emotional and mental part of the training.
+Then, you learn how to communicate with your dog using training that covers the emotional and mental parts of the training.
 The physical part of the training is the use of techniques that help deliver the message and the information you are trying to communicate with your dog.

-The use of the leash, the hand signals, the body language, the movements and the energy you use are all part of the technical learning process and using them will improve the training in general.
+The use of the leash, the hand signals, the body language, the movements, and the energy you use are all part of the technical learning process, and using them will improve the training in general.

 You will need to learn to practice the techniques properly and consistently.